 Life Insurance: This policy pays a benefit at the end of the insured person’s life to a named beneficiary.
 It can be used to protect your spouse, family, business, and your future obligations in the event of your death.

-Auto Insurance: Most people spend a lot of time in their car, driving to work and/or school every day which exposes you to risk of accidents and injury.
+Auto Insurance: People spend a lot of time in their cars, driving to work and/or school every day, which exposes you to risk of accidents and injury.
 This policy helps cover the auto repairs, medical costs and possible legal expenses that could arise from someone being injured in an accident.

-Other: There are many other types of insurance that are available but may not be necessary for you (depends on your situation) such as insurance for your cell phone, travel plans, appliances, pet, liability, identity theft and more.
+Other: There are many other types of insurance that are available but may not be necessary for you (depending on your situation), such as insurance for your cell phone, travel plans, appliances, pet, liability, identity theft, and more.